Jeanselme/KernelConstrainedKmeans/README.md

 ## Project
 ### Initialization
-Contains a farthest first initialization from the heuristic proposed in ((https://arxiv.org/pdf/cs/0610043.pdf)[Farthest-Point Heuristic based Initialization Methods for K-Modes Clustering] adapted for a kernel metric.
+Contains a farthest first initialization from the heuristic proposed in [Farthest-Point Heuristic based Initialization Methods for K-Modes Clustering](https://arxiv.org/pdf/cs/0610043.pdf) adapted for a kernel metric.

 ### Kckmeans
 Kernel constrained kmeans which takes the initial assignation and returns the best assignation repecting the constrained.
-This idea is inspired by [https://pdfs.semanticscholar.org/0bac/ca0993a3f51649a6bb8dbb093fc8d8481ad4.pdf](Constrained K-means Clusetering with Background Knowledge) with a kernel instead of an euclidean distance.
+This idea is inspired by [Constrained K-means Clusetering with Background Knowledge](https://pdfs.semanticscholar.org/0bac/ca0993a3f51649a6bb8dbb093fc8d8481ad4.pdf) with a kernel instead of an euclidean distance.
 The code has been optimized to not recompute the whole distance but just the impact of moving one point from one cluster to another.

 ## Remarks
 ### Constraints